 Teachers plan lessons that incorporate the three aims of the National Curriculum: fluency, reasoning and problem solving.
-Fluency, which forms the basis of our maths curriculum, is developed and enhanced by daily CLIC sessions (taken from the Big Maths scheme).
+Fluency, which forms the basis of our maths curriculum, is developed and enhanced by daily CLIC sessions (taken from the Big Maths scheme) in key stage 1 and arithmetic practice in key stage 2.
 This gives children opportunities to embed fundamental mathematical concepts, which they can then apply across the wider maths curriculum.
 Teachers draw from a range of high-quality resources such as White Rose Maths schemes, NRich and NCETM to expose children to a variety of reasoning and problem solving opportunities.
 Concrete, pictorial and abstract approaches are used to develop conceptual understanding.
 Teachers make clear links to real-life contexts to further broaden children’s ability to apply their mathematical knowledge.

 Key Stage One

 Teaching throughout key stage one ensures that children in our academy are equipped with the confidence to manipulate numbers up to 100.
 The key stage one curriculum provides opportunities for children to develop their competency in place value and the four operations.
 A high focus is placed on concrete, pictorial and mental strategies to equip children with a readiness for more abstract concepts to be introduced in key stage two.
 Teachers model correct mathematical vocabulary and children are expected to use this vocabulary to articulate their ideas.